treasure-data/td2slack/README.md

 ## How does it work?

+- Set the env variable `SLACK_WEBHOOK_URL` to be a Slack incoming webhook URL.
 - The path of the app corresponds to the ERB template under `/views`.
 So, if you specify the path `/daily_stats`, the template `/views/daily_stats.erb` is rendered as a Slack message.
 - The special variable `@td` holds the table data as a JSON whose keys are column names and values are column values.
 Ex: if the result output is